ncpr1996/blogs_backup/clucgn1dx000l08l998rj4lmv.md

 ### Soft Link

-* Unlike hard links that can only point to files on the same filesystem, soft links (symbolic links) can point to files and directories located on different filesystems.
+* Soft links, also known as symbolic links, have the ability to point to files and directories on separate filesystems, compared to hard links, which can only point to files on the same filesystem.

-* This makes symbolic links handy for creating references across different storage locations.
+* Symbolic connections are therefore useful for establishing references between several storage sites.

-* When you create a symbolic link, it keeps the permissions of the target file or directory.
+* A symbolic link that you create maintains the target file or directory's permissions.

-* However, the symbolic link itself has its own permissions, deciding who can read, write, or execute it.
+* On the other hand, the symbolic link itself controls who can execute, read, and write it.

-* Users accessing symbolic links need appropriate permissions to access the target file or directory.
+* In order to access the target file or directory through symbolic links, users must have the necessary permissions.

-* This is determined by both the permissions of the target and the permissions of the link itself.
+* The permissions of the link itself as well as the target itself determine this.

-* In listings generated by commands like "ls -l," symbolic links are identified by a special indicator (usually an "l" character) in the file permissions field.
+* Symbolic links are indicated in listings produced by commands like as `ls -l` by a unique indicator (often a "l" character) in the file permissions field.

-* This indicator distinguishes symbolic links from regular files and directories, making it clear that it's a link rather than the actual file or directory.
+* This indicator lets you know that a link is all that's there and not the actual file or directory, allowing you to easily distinguish symbolic links from regular files and directories.

     * Syntax : `ln -s <target> <link_name>`